 Positive cases in Monroe County – 245 cases were reported for the week ending in May 7, 2022.
 4,694 cases have been reported overall since the start of the 2021-2022 flu season.

 Positive cases in New York State – 727 cases were reported for the week ending in June 25, 2022.
 125,710 cases have been reported overall since the start of the 2021-2022 flu season.

 Hospitalizations in New York State – 56 additional cases have been hospitalized during the week ending in June 25, 2022.

 Mortality - The PIC mortality rate is the rate of deaths attributed to pneumonia, influenza, or COVID-19.
-So far this year, the majority of PIC deaths are due to COVID-19.
+So far this year, 99.996 percent of PIC deaths are due to COVID-19.

 Deaths in New York State - At this point in the 2021-2022 flu season, there have been 82 deaths due to influenza.

 Pediatric Deaths - Pediatric deaths are the number of deaths of people under the age of 18 due to influenza.
 During the 2021-2022 season, there has been one death.

 The New York State Department of Health provides a more robust and detailed set of data about influenza through the state.